-Josh Adler is a senior at New York University.
-He is in the Applied Psychology program with a minor in Sociology.
+Josh Adler is a recent graduate of New York University with a B.S. in Applied Psychology and a minor in Sociology.
 He is from New York.
-For the past year and a half, Josh’s research has focused on socioeconomic disparities and mental health outcomes.
-More recently, Josh has become interested in the bidirectional relation between the effects of incarceration and mental health through a sociocultural lens.
-Josh is passionate about working with individuals, but also highlighting individuals’ struggles as implications for necessary macro-level, structural change.
-He is currently a post-bachelor fellow at the University of Washington’s Institute for Health Metrics and Evaluation.
+For the past two years, Josh’s research has focused on socioeconomic disparities and mental health outcomes.
+More recently, Josh has become a research assistant on Dr. Shabnam Javdani’s Researching Inequity in Society Ecologically (RISE) research team due to his interest in the bidirectional relation between the effects of incarceration and mental health wellbeing through a sociocultural lens.
+Josh is passionate about working with individuals, while utiliIizing reseach to highlight individuals’ struggles as implications for necessary macro-level, structural change.

 Michaella Baker (Co-Chair)